 What makes us ponder here is the word "let."
 It is a complex word, though one we all know how to use, and here it conveys no real meaning at all, any more than does the word "allows" when Hamilton writes: "The mother in this species [of cricket] Anurogryllus muticus finally allows her own body to be eaten by the claustral brood."
 Language, being a human invention, is purely human in its range of reference, in which letting yourself be eaten has no place.
 Language makes it possible to discuss feelings, but only human feelings.
 To try to make it go beyond this is to appeal to the unimaginable.

-P. N. Furbank has written books about Denis Diderot, class, philosophical language, Daniel Defoe, and E. M. Forster, among other subjects.
+P. N. Furbank wrote books about Denis Diderot, class, philosophical language, Daniel Defoe, and E. M. Forster, among many other subjects.
+He died on June 27, 2014, at the age of ninety-four.